Intercourse, Lies, and Passionola – Cocktail Wonk

 The “Cooler” is green-tinted and is made with gin as an alternative of rum.

-This actually appears like a Tiki drink recipe to me!
+This actually feels like a Tiki drink recipe to me!
 By the way, the Kitty Davis’ talked about within the first sentence is Kitty Davis’ Airliner, a Miami nightclub set in an airplane.

 Kitty Davis Airliner Commercial 1944